SAFE-anwang/safe/doc/multiwallet-qt.md

 Changes to class BitcoinGUI
 ---------------------------
 The principal change to the BitcoinGUI class concerns the QStackedWidget instance called centralWidget.
-This widget owns five page views: overviewPage, transactionsPage, addressBookPage, receiveCoinsPage, and sendCoinsPage.
+This widget owns five page views: overviewPage, transactionsPage, lockedTransactionsPage, addressBookPage, receiveCoinsPage, and sendCoinsPage.

 A new class called *WalletView* inheriting from QStackedWidget has been written to handle all renderings and updates of these page views.
 In addition to owning these five page views, a WalletView also has a pointer to a WalletModel instance.